magepages/mpdocs/docs/automatic-related-products/index.md

 * In the **Enable Automatic Related Products** field, choose “Yes” to enable the extension.
 * In the **Display Style** field: There're two types of display
   * **Ajax Display**: Related blocks will display on the frontend after the website is loaded completely.
 This style would be recommended for your website performance clearly.
   * **Block Display**: Related blocks will be loaded together while loading the website and displayed at the same time.
 This style would be recommended for the better SEO performance.
+This can't be applied A/B testing.

 ### II.
 Manage Rules on Product Page
 This section allows you to install the Related Product Block in your desired Product Page.
 Product pages that meet this rule, the Related Product Block will be displayed.